Canardoux/flutter_sound/README.md

 You can reuse a `SoundPlayer` as many times as you want as long as you call `SoundPlayer.release()` once you are done with it.

-Track.fromPath uses the passed filename extension to determine the correct codec to play.
+Track.fromFile uses the passed filename extension to determine the correct codec to play.
 If you need to play a file with an extension that doesn't match one of the known file extensions then you MUST pass in the codec.

 See the [codec](https://pub.dev/documentation/flutter_sound/latest/codec/codec-library.html) documentation for details on the supported codecs.